gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.TicketHistory.md

 > `optional` **updated\_at**: `string`

-- Time of last update of the history event
+- Time of last update of the history event.

 ***